2210nj/ai-governance/01-ai-fundamentals/01-ai-vs-ml-vs-dl/README.md

 ## 7. Why This Matters for AI Governance

-An AI Governance professional does not necessarily need to build these systems.
+As an AI Governance professional, we do not necessarily need to build these systems.

-However, they need enough technical understanding to ask the right governance questions.
+However, we need enough technical understanding to ask the right governance questions.

 ### Machine Learning System